Konrad Jarnot: Early life

-Born at Brighton, Jarnot studied voice at the Guildhall School of Music and Drama, London, with Rudolf Piernay, and was awarded the school's Gold Medal.
-He also took masterclasses at London's Wigmore Hall and at Stuttgart with Helmuth Rilling.
+Born in Brighton, Jarnot studied voice at the Guildhall School of Music and Drama, London, with Rudolf Piernay, and was awarded the school's Gold Medal.
+He also took part in masterclasses at London's Wigmore Hall and at Stuttgart with Helmuth Rilling.

 In April 1996 he won a Kathleen Ferrier Award, the Decca Prize.
 Since 1998 he has completed his musical training with Dietrich Fischer-Dieskau.

 Career

-The singer came to international attention in 2000, when he won the First Prize at the ARD International Music Competition in Munich.
+Jarnot came to international attention in 2000, when he won the First Prize at the ARD International Music Competition in Munich.
 Since then he has been invited to sing at the Konzerthaus Berlin, the Palais des Beaux Arts, Brussels, the Benaroya Hall, Seattle, the Wigmore Hall, London, the Festspielhaus Baden-Baden, the Concertgebouw, Amsterdam, and many other major venues.
 He has appeared at dozens of festivals, such as the Schwetzinger Festspiele and the Savonlinna Opera Festival.

-Jarnot has worked with most important conductors, including Ralf Gothoni, Enoch zu Guttenberg, Jesús López-Cobos, Jonathan Nott, Andrew Parrott, Karl Anton Rickenbacher, Ulf Schirmer, Peter Schreier, Pinchas Steinberg, Martin Turnovský, Marcello Viotti, Bruno Weil, and David Willcocks.
+Jarnot has worked with conductors including Ralf Gothoni, Enoch zu Guttenberg, Jesús López-Cobos, Jonathan Nott, Andrew Parrott, Karl Anton Rickenbacher, Ulf Schirmer, Peter Schreier, Pinchas Steinberg, Martin Turnovský, Marcello Viotti, Bruno Weil, and David Willcocks.

 Since 2009 Jarnot has been a teacher at the Robert Schumann Hochschule in Düsseldorf.
 He has given masterclasses in Europe and Japan.
 Among his students is Ulrich Cordes.

 Opera

-In his main career, Jarnot has sung Aeneas in Dido and Aeneas in a London production, Onegin in Eugene Onegin in Baden-Baden, Yeletzky in Tchaikovsky's The Queen of Spades in Glasgow, Harlequin in Ariadne auf Naxos, Amfortas in Parsifal at Monte Carlo, Guglielmo in Così fan tutte at Savonlinna, Pelléas in Pelléas et Mélisande at Innsbruck, the Narrator in Gerhard Konzelmann's Die Legende von der schönen Lau at Blaubeuren, and Madhavia in Schubert's Sakontala at Urach.
+Jarnot has sung Aeneas in Dido and Aeneas in a London production, Onegin in Eugene Onegin in Baden-Baden, Yeletzky in Tchaikovsky's The Queen of Spades in Glasgow, Harlequin in Ariadne auf Naxos, Amfortas in Parsifal at Monte Carlo, Guglielmo in Così fan tutte at Savonlinna, Pelléas in Pelléas et Mélisande at Innsbruck, the Narrator in Gerhard Konzelmann's Die Legende von der schönen Lau at Blaubeuren, and Madhavia in Schubert's Sakontala at Urach.
 In 2006, he appeared as Leporello in Mozart's Don Giovanni, with Thomas Hengelbrock conducting the Balthasar Neumann ensembles at the Feldkirch Festival.